Call for speakers

 Who we are

 We are developers and members of Russian front-end communities organizing conferences and local meetups since 2007.
-We know what makes a good conference and ready to make the best one Russia has ever seen.
+We know what makes a good conference and ready to repeat our last year’s success.
 But we can’t do it without you, the great speakers.
 Don’t hesitate, join us on stage!

-- Graphics: from SVG to WebGL or even GIF.
+- Graphics: from SVG to Canvas, WebGL or even GIF.

 - Typography: from fonts loading to kerning nuances.